How Much Does It Cost To Build A Home Addition?

-Adding a conservatory costs $665 to $1,210 per square foot.
+Adding a conservatory costs $200 to $600 per square foot, with most homeowners spending $50,000 to $150,000.
 Usually used as a sunroom or greenhouse and built with a wood or aluminum frame, it’s a four-season room with roofing, wiring, foam sealing, double-paned windows, HVAC, fireproofing, and a protective coating.
 It will cost more to install if you live in a high-wind or snow-load climate.

 Additional Home Expansion Costs